Audience - Suppliers, Dealers

 You can make changes and add information to the following areas -

 Business Documents.
 This is an ideal place to store your terms and conditions and any other reference documents you want to provide for your sales team.
+This way, these documents will automatically appear when sharing documentation from Buildxact by email.

 Building Types.
 This is an opportunity for you to categorize the different project types your customers are working on and will allow you to see activity by building type.
 A useful business analysis tool.